 Services are currently held each Sunday at 10:30am in person and via Zoom at the following link: https://us02web.zoom.us/j/86040747345.
 No password is required to join.
 Visitors should use their first and last name to be recognized in Zoom’s Waiting Room.

-10:30 am Presenter: Rev. Matthias Everhope Whenever Rev Matthias speaks it is always a treat for the mind.
+10:30 am Presenter: Rev. Matthias Everhope Whenever Rev Matthias speaks it is always a gift for the mind and spirit.
 Come and witness something wonderful happen.Worship Zoom link: https://us02web.zoom.us/j/86040747345